 We’ve done a lot of talking and self-reflecting and evaluating about ourselves and our marriage and have realized that communicating expectations with each other leading up to holidays is SO valuable and truly makes THE difference in a happy day vs one that ends in disappointment, frustration, tears, bitterness, or anger.

-Set Aside Time in Advance to Think Through Expectations
+Communication Expectations: Set Aside Time in Advance to Think Through Things

 This sounds super simple but it really isn’t.